Skip to main content

 “We had the opening night and showed the movie.
 Afterwards, my mentors, Frank Thomas and Ollie Johnston, who have now retired… I was very interested to hear their reaction.
 I ran up to them and I asked ‘So, what’d you think?’ and Frank and Ollie have always been very honest, but never really free with compliments.
 Ollie said ‘Well, we wouldn’t have done it that way,’ and I said ‘What do you you mean?’
 ‘Well, Glen,’ Frank said, ‘There were just some expressions that were kind of ugly.’ and Ollie said ‘That’s right, she was ugly.
 If you look at Cinderella or Sleeping Beauty or Snow White, every frame of that film she’s pretty.
 The princesses were pretty.’
 And I was strangely really happy to hear this.
 I realized that anytime I had a choice to go pretty or real, I always chose real.
 Even if it means for a few frames you have to scrunch the face up somewhere.
 It wasn’t necessarily appealing, but it was real.”

-I bring this up here because Ariel comes with considerably more baggage than the Disney leading ladies of today.
-The two strikes that are most held against her are the fact that she is disobedient to her father and that she falls for Ursula’s ploy to take over the ocean.
-Neither restlessness nor naivete are exceptionally uncommon traits for a sixteen year old girl still figuring out her place in the world, but the internet sure has some strong feelings about this mermaid.
+Ariel comes with considerably more baggage than the Disney leading ladies of today, which has made her the subject of much haranguing about young girls and role models.
+Neither teenage restlessness nor naivete are exceptionally uncommon traits for a sixteen-year-old girl still figuring out her place in the world, but the internet sure has some strong feelings about this mermaid.

 Perhaps there’s something to be said for protagonists in children’s media having a somewhat lower tolerance for character flaws, but at the same time, you don’t exactly see parents up in arms about Simba abandoning his kingdom to starvation for years on end while he works through his business.
 The public shows a lot more concern in the example being set by the characters their daughters are watching than their sons.
 (This double-standard never really goes away.
 Becoming a lord in the criminal underworld and being complicit in the deaths of multiple people can turn someone like Walter White into one of the most fascinating and enlightening characters of all time, while having a nervous breakdown and dropping out of school for a semester can forever stain the reputation of someone like Rory Gilmore.)